dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/release-notes/android-3.md

 # Release Notes for Android SDK - 3.x

+## 3.2.3000 (11/05/2025)

+### Fixed

+- Resolved an issue where scanning could take longer than expected.
+- Fixed a potential crash that could occur in certain scenarios.

 ## 3.2.1000 (10/16/2025)

 - 🚀 **High-Speed and Precise MRZ Region Detection**: Revolutionary neural network `MRZLocalization` model delivers **42.7% faster processing** with enhanced region detection accuracy for passport and ID workflows